HOW UNIVERSAL AI ASSISTANTS ARE REWRITING BRAND ENGAGEMENT

 The assistant isn’t replacing your team—it’s becoming part of it.

 The SoHo B.O.L.D.
-Framework for AI-Era Brand Engagement
+Framework FOR CONVERSATIONAL COMPUTING

-B — Branded Conversations
+B — Branded Interface

 THE BIG PICTURE